Employers added 139,000 jobs in May as labor market remains steady

 The numbers

-The nation's unemployment rate held steady at 4.2% for the third month in a row, matching forecasts by economists polled by FactSet.
+The nation's unemployment rate held steady at 4.2% for the third month in a row, according to the Labor Department.
+That matched forecasts by economists polled by FactSet.

-Job growth was slightly weaker in May compared with previous months.
-Employers added 177,000 jobs in April although the Labor Department revised those numbers down to 147,000.
+Although the government's latest employment report topped expectations, job growth was slightly weaker in May compared with previous months.
+The Labor Department on Friday revised April payroll gains down to 147,000, from an initial estimate of 177,000

 What it means

-While job growth was lower than in previous months, the data suggests that the job market is holding up
+While job growth in May was modestly weaker than in previous months, the data suggests the job market is holding up

 The jobs numbers reflect a labor market that is "steady but cautious in the face of ongoing uncertainty," Ger Doyle, regional president at global workforce solutions company ManpowerGroup, wrote in a note.